ats-okazaki/ats-okazaki.github.io/cv.md

 Tellus-A (1)

 ## Editorial board
 - Nov.
-2024 -: Journal of Japan Society of Hydrology and Water Resources
-- Nov.
 2018 - Oct.
 2022: Journal of Japan Society of Hydrology and Water Resources

 ## Committee member
 - May 2025-: Japan Society of Civil Engineers, Committee on Hydroscience and Hydraulic Engineering
+- Nov.
+2024 -: Japan Society of Hydrology and Water Resources, Committee on Information System